otterize/network-mapper/README.md

   - kafka
 ```

-## How does the Network Mapper work?
+## How does the network mapper work?

 ### Components
 - Sniffer - the sniffer is deployed to each node, and is responsible for capturing node-local DNS traffic and inspecting open connections.